 Energy Efficient Mortgages (EEM)

-This tool allows you to borrow extra money to pay for energy improvements on your current home or on the home you will purchase.
-For instance, an EEM could be used to help you get more capital for cost-effective energy improvements when you refinance a mortgage or help you qualify for a larger mortgage amount on an energy-efficient home, all as part of a single mortgage.
+This tool allows you to borrow extra money to pay for energy improvements.
+It applies to both remodels and new homes.
+For example, an EEM could be used to help you get more capital for cost-effective energy improvements when you refinance a mortgage.
+Additionally, it could help you qualify for a larger mortgage amount on an energy-efficient home.
+Best of all, this all as part of a single mortgage.

 Home Equity Loan or Line of Credit

-If you have enough equity in your house, a home equity loan or a home equity line of credit (HELOC) can be used finance the work.
-The basic differences between the two is that the loan is a one-time lump sum, often with a fixed interest rate.
-Whereas a HELOC is a line of reusable line of credit with an adjustable interest rate.
+A home equity loan or a home equity line of credit (HELOC) can be used to finance your project using equity in your house.
+The basic difference is the loan is a one-time lump sum.
+Usually with a fixed interest rate.
+Alternatively, HELOC is a line of reusable line of credit with an adjustable interest rate.
 In all, interest rates are lower than other types of loans because they are secured by the home.

 Personal or Home Improvement Loan

-Home improvement loans are unsecured, meaning your property or assets will not be used as collateral.
-As such, the interest rates tend to be higher than home equity loans.
-Sometimes marketed as a “home improvement loan,” these are available at banks, credit unions or other lending institutions.
+Home improvement loans are unsecured.
+In other words, your property or assets will not be used as collateral.
+Consequently, the interest rates tend to be higher than home equity loans.
+These loans are sometimes called a “home improvement loan.”
+They are available at banks, credit unions or other lending institutions.

-There are even lending products designed specifically for energy efficiency and renewable energy projects.
-In particular, in 2018 the Colorado Energy Office sponsored a state-wide, low-interest loan to help Coloradans invest in energy upgrades.
-The Residential Energy Upgrade Loan (RENU) is offered through Elevations Credit Union.
-And to make things even easier, there are registered RENU contractors working locally.
+There are lending products designed specifically for energy efficiency and renewable energy projects.
+Specifically, in 2018 the Colorado Energy Office sponsored The Residential Energy Upgrade Loan (RENU).
+This low-interest loan to helps Coloradans invest in energy upgrades.
+RENU contractors work locally and that means finding funding is easy.